mb-aarfi/AutomationAnywhere_Assignment/README.md

 # AutomationAnywhere_Assignment

-This project contains automated end-to-end tests for Automation Anywhere’s cloud platform using Cypress.
+This assignment contains automated end-to-end tests for Automation Anywhere’s cloud platform using Cypress.
 The tests cover key user flows such as creating a Learning Instance and a Bot with a Message Box, ensuring that core functionalities work as expected.

 ## Features